-The International Air Transport Association (IATA) has issued guidelines that include mock training for all cabin crew members relating to health and safety to mitigate the spread of germs during COVID-19.
+The International Air Transport Association (IATA) has issued guidelines that include mock training for all cabin crew members relating to health and safety.
 IATA recommends cabin crew members and travelers wear masks/face coverings during travel.
 Increased cleaning and sanitization protocols have been implemented along with physical distancing for boarding and disembarkation.
 Depending on the airline, travelers may expect some physical distancing while aboard the aircraft as well.
-Airlines are also taking extra precautions to keep cabin crew healthy, which includes reserving one lavatory for cabin crew members only and limited contact between crew members and travelers.